LIS 503: Reference and Information Services

 Dove, J. G., & Tyckoson, D. A. (2015).
 Reimagining Reference in the 21st Century.
 West Lafayette, Indiana: Purdue University Press.

-Other readings will be available through the eClass site and the University of Alberta libraries.
+Other required readings will be available through the eClass site and the University of Alberta libraries.

 There are two recommended texts for this course.
 They are both available through the University of Alberta libraries as eBooks.

 Bopp, R. E., and Smith, L.C.
 (2011).
 Reference and Information Services: An Introduction.
 4th ed.
-Santa Barbara, CA: Libraries Unlimited. (or the 5th edition by Smith & Wong, which is new).
+Santa Barbara, CA: Libraries Unlimited. (or the 5th edition by Smith & Wong, which is new and not available as an eBook).

 It is strongly recommended that you purchase the 6th Edition of the Publication Manual of the American Psychological Association (APA).
 This text provides important information on the conventions of writing academic papers, including proper citation formats.
 The APA writing and citation style is the most commonly used style in educational publishing and is an invaluable guide for those doing graduate-level writing.
 This book is also available at the U of Alberta bookstore and through various online booksellers.
 If you buy it, make sure you purchase the 6th edition as some of the writing conventions have changed.